federico1-creator/AI4A/README.md

 images, taking into account also the correlation among the objects and the semantic information.
-Finally one can say that models trained on automotive related data perform better in the specific domain than models trained on a general dataset.
+Finally one can say that models trained on automotive related data perform better in the specific domain (automotive) than models trained on a general dataset.

 ![](/images/AI4A.jpg)